realJohnDoe/org-sim/memory-bank/activeContext.md

 - Created a summary of learning logs for July 1 and 2, 2025, in `memory-bank/learning-log/2025-07-summary-1.md`, consolidating key learnings by topic for project documentation.

 ## Next Steps
-- Begin implementing agent behavior logic with TDD, starting with the concept of agents submitting a product graph (a shallow subset of their supply tree and a subset of their demand model) to be checked against the demand graph, with rewards based on matching the real (secret) demand model.
+- Continue implementing agent behavior logic with TDD, focusing on the remaining actions: requesting context and sharing context, to complete the set of agent interactions.
 - Enhance visualization with additional features such as node labeling, interactive zooming, or color-coding based on capabilities.
 - Write tests for user interactions with the visualization if additional interactive features are added.
 - Document and refine the three agent actions: requesting context, sharing context, and acting.